 • Learn when not to serve, avoiding sales to minors and others where the sale violates the law.

-Is Having a Bartender's License Mandatory?
+Is Having A Bartenders License Mandatory?

-We will always, always strongly recommend you have a bartender license.
+We will always, always strongly recommend you have a bartender license. brunette long haired woman bartender mixing a drink in a nightclub

 Bartending License Mandatory - State/Local

-Bartending License Required - Business/Insurance
+male and female bartender at the bar counter in restaurant Bartending License Required - Business/Insurance

-Who Should Get Their Bartenders' License?
+Who Should Get Their Bartenders License?

 All staff who sell, serve, and deliver alcohol should receive training.
 It's good for business, it helps mitigate risk, and insurance policy providers recommend alcohol seller-server training.